 - Front squats and back squats have nearly identical sEMG amplitudes at submaximal and maximal loads, despite front squats using significantly less weight.

 *Note: This article was originally published in our June Research Review.
-We have taken a break from this project in order to work on our upcoming Barbell Medicine Certificate Program, however all of our back issues are catalogued and available here.
+We have taken a break from this project in order to work on our upcoming Barbell Medicine Certificate Program.

 To be clear, there are no additional specific guidelines for exercise selection for improving general health.
 In contrast, athletes with well-defined sporting demands tend to have a narrower range of appropriate exercises- particularly during the relatively brief periods of specific preparation for a competition- though both groups are likely to benefit from a substantial amount of exercise variation.
 Increased movement variability has been shown to improve movement proficiency and motor learning skills in specific tasks Wu 2014 Dhawale 2017.
 Additionally, there is substantial evidence across multiple sports that reduced variation, e.g. early specialization, is associated with an increased risk of injury (particularly among youth athletes), as well as with poorer long-term performance outcomes.
 Post 2017 Bell 2018 There is also some evidence that increased exercise variation may improve 1 rep-max performance compared to reduced variation, though hypertrophy outcomes tend to be similar.
 Fonseca 2014